phalcon-orphanage/docs/en/reference/phql.rst

 Joins
 ^^^^^
 It's easy to request records from multiple models using PHQL.
 Most kinds of Joins are supported.
-As we defined relationships in the models.
-PHQL adds these conditions automatically:
+As we defined relationships in the models, PHQL adds these conditions automatically:

 .. code-block:: php